Cam Boy

-Cam Boy is a Canadian television drama series, which premiered in 2021 on OutTV.
-Created by Thom Fitzgerald, the series stars Callum Dunphy as Aston, a young gay man in Nova Scotia who turns to performing for internet cam sex sites to make money during the COVID-19 pandemic in Canada.
+Cam Boy is a Canadian television drama series, which premiered on OUTtv in 2021.
+It was created by Thom Fitzgerald, who also serves as a producer and writer.
+The series stars Callum Dunphy as Aston, a young gay man in Nova Scotia who turns to performing for internet cam sex sites to make money during the COVID-19 pandemic in Canada.